Dark-Gran/Secretkeeper/README.md

 # Secretkeeper

 Java webapp with DB connection. (learning/testing project)

 Technologies: Maven + SpringBoot + JSP + Hibernate + MySQL.
+Made in IntelliJ IDEA Community Edition under MIT License.

 --- Longer Description ---

 "Secret for a secret".
-Saves into a single row only, but retrieves the old value before it's lost in order to show it to the submitter of the new value.
+Keeps only a single value (1 row), but shows the old value to the submitter before it is overwritten by the new one.
-Encryption on save, decryption on retrieval.
+Encryption on submit, decryption on retrieval.
 (To be specified.)